Best Practices for Creating SEO-friendly URLs

 example of hash

 The slug is likely the most significant section for SEO.
 You must select one of these options each time you create a page or post.
-An SEO-friendly URL slug will satisfy both searchers and search engines.
+An SEO-friendly URL slug will satisfy both search engines and users.
 URL slugs optimized for SEO, for example, are brief, readily legible and keyword-rich.

 But how do you go about developing the best URL slugs for SEO?